-How to Warm Children All over the World: Knit for Kids
+How to Warm Needy Children All over the World: Knit for Kids

 Your knitting can make a life-changing difference to children worldwide through Knit for Kids

-Knitting charity Knit for Kids knows how the struggles children in poverty face during the wintertime.
+Knit for Kids knows the struggles that children in poverty face during the wintertime.
 Many children need love and attention as badly as — or worse than — they need warm clothes.

 That’s why the Knit for Kids mission is to provide children in need with warm, cozy clothes and accessories made with love.

-Knit for Kids began its life well over 20 years ago as a knitting charity sponsored by Guideposts magazine.
-In 1995, Guideposts began to encourage knitters and crocheters to create sweaters for needy children.
+In 1995, Guideposts magazine began to encourage knitters and crocheters to create sweaters for needy children.

-Knitters and crocheters responded in a big way, and soon children all over the world were receiving brand-new clothing created just for them, often for the first time in their lives!
+I’m sure you won’t be surprised to learn that knitters and crocheters responded in a big way!
+Soon children all over the world were receiving brand-new clothing created just for them, often for the first time in their lives.

-Even better still, these sweaters had long lives, because as children outgrew them, the next generation then received them.
+Even better still, these sweaters kept multitudes of children warm.
+Because as children outgrew the sweaters, the next generation would receive them.

 Although World Vision is a Christian organization, it dedicates its work to people of all religions.
 It serves over 100 countries all over the world, including the United States.